 Heim’s attempt to heal this divide added four “sub-space” dimensions to Einstein’s four, making a total of eight.
 Later he decided that two of the dimensions were unnecessary, and removed them from the theory.
 His two sub-space dimensions coupled the forces of electromagnetism and gravity, which meant that theoretically, electromagnetic energy could be converted into gravity.
 This is the principle that his hyperdrive idea was based upon.
 The theory was so compelling and the math worked out so well that after Heim announced it, Wernher von Braun— the man leading the Saturn 5 rocket program— contacted Heim and asked him whether the Saturn 5 was a waste of money.

 Progress was slow given that Heim was rather possessive of his theory, particularly on the matter of inviting research from outside of Germany.
-Over the years he published a couple papers whose formulas were able to calculate the masses of the fundamental particles with remarkable accuracy, filling a gap in conventional physics.
+Over the years he published a couple of papers whose formulas were able to calculate the masses of the fundamental particles with remarkable accuracy, filling a gap in conventional physics.
 He also produced several books on his theories, but they were lengthy, formidable volumes which were only available in German.
 In 1982 Heim helped to program his formulas into the German Electron Synchrotron computer, which verified their surprising accuracy, but because Heim had not yet confided in other theoretical physicists on the details of the mass formula derivation, the Electron Synchrotron results were not widely published.

 In the 1980s Heim began to work with a theorist named Walter Dröscher who restored the two dimension which Heim had originally discarded from his theory.
 The result was the theory of “Heim-Dröscher space,” which was a mathematical description of an eight-dimensional universe.
 It describes gravity, anti-gravity (dark energy), electromagnetism, and quantum forces.
 It also describes the force which would allow hyperdrive to become a reality.